Fuyukai/chiru/docs/source/highlevel/events.rst

 There are two ways of handling dispatched events in Chiru:

 - The linear way, where you subscribe directly to the stream of events.
-- The dispatcher way, using a :class:`.StatefulEventDispatcher`.
+- The dispatcher way, using a :class:`.ChannelDispatcher`.

 Linear Events
 -------------